-The following redevelopment shall comply with Core Requirements 1 through 5 and 11 for the new and replaced hard surfaces and the land disturbed:
+The following redevelopment shall comply with Core Requirements #1 through #5 and #11 for the new and replaced hard surfaces and the land disturbed:

-No. 11, The new plus replaced hard surface area is 2,000 square feet or more, or

-There is 7,000 square feet or more of land disturbing activities.
+- The new plus replaced hard surface area results in 2,000 square feet or more, or - There is 7,000 square feet or more of land disturbing activities.

-Redevelopment that does any of the following shall comply with Core Requirements 1 through 11 for the new hard surfaces and converted vegetated areas:
+Redevelopment that does any of the following shall comply with Core Requirements #1 through #11 for the new hard surfaces and converted vegetated areas:

-Adds 5,000 square feet or more of new hard surfaces or,

-Converts 3/4 of an acre, or more, of vegetation to lawn or landscaped areas, or

-Converts 2.5 acres, or more, of vegetation to pasture.
+- Adds 5,000 square feet or more of new hard surfaces or, - Converts 3/4 acres, or more, of vegetation to lawn or landscaped areas, or - Converts 2.5 acres, or more, of native vegetation to pasture.

 If runoff from new hard surfaces and converted pervious surfaces is not separated from other surface runoff on the project site, stormwater treatment facilities must be sized for the entire flow directed to them.
 The Thurston County Drainage Manual Administrator may allow the Core Requirement to be met for an equivalent area within the same site and the same threshold discharge area.
-For public roadway projects, the equivalent area does not have to be within the project limits, but must drain to the same receiving water ( public roadway projects performed by Thurston County may use the most recent version of WSDOT's Highway Runoff Manual, for redevelopment guidance.)
+For public roadway projects, the equivalent area does not have to be within the project limits but must drain to the same receiving water (public roadway projects performed by Thurston County may use the most recent version of WSDOT's Highway Runoff Manual, for redevelopment guidance.)